 Delete Elite by Ben Brohanszky is my new favourite book!
 Published just last year the title, taken from off the street, is intended as a statement.
-The book is pitched as a study of ‘conceptual graffiti’.
-It contains the stuff that doesn’t neatly fit within the street-art/graffiti binary.
+The book is pitched as a study of ‘conceptual graffiti’ and contains the stuff that doesn’t neatly fit within the street-art/graffiti binary.
 Instead it is an esoteric meander that takes the reader from the earliest roots of modern graffiti to its contemporary manifestations.
-From the Provo movement through to Néma this is a tour of wall writing on the boundary of the conventional graffiti movement.
-The whole book is meticulously referenced and footnoted throughout but also has a casual style which includes line drawings done by the author with his eyes closed.
+From the Provo movement through to Néma this is a tour of wall writing on the boundaries of the conventional graffiti movement.
+The whole book is meticulously referenced, and footnoted throughout, but also has a casual style which includes line drawings done by the author with his eyes closed.

 It’s these later sections of the book where the poetic aspect becomes more obvious.
 The work of Revs is held up as a writer who’s not just painting but producing literature on walls.
 Meanwhile the book Calyba, by Joachim Spurloser and Stefan Wartenberg, goes in the opposite direction by taking graffiti off the walls and putting it into poetry on paper.
 Here the poetical tendencies are more explicit but overall poetry is a concept used to get back to the idea of graffiti as writing.
 Brohanszky explained to me that the idea is “an alternative to how graffiti was canonized in the art world and mostly considered as painting.
 I think about graffiti as intermedia art and my book provides an alternative interpretation.”